-Learn about air bearing history and the advancements that have been made over the past two centuries from early orifice bearings to the Porous Media™ technology that New Way Air Bearings manufactures today.
+Learn about the history and the advancement of air bearings over the past two centuries.
+See the growth from early orifice bearings to the Porous Media Technology™ that New Way Air Bearings® manufactures today.

 Kingsbury Highlights the Difficulties Faced with Air Bearing Technology

-George Westinghouse Files for Thrust Bearing Patent
+George Westinghouse Files for Air Thrust Bearing Patent

 The Coordinate Measuring Machine is Revolutionized with Air Bearings